 If you elect to make installment payments, you must pay 20 percent of the amount due no later than the deadline for filing the written request and have all current and existing delinquent taxes paid in full.
 In each succeeding year, you must pay at least 20 percent of the original amount due before April 10 for secured taxes or August 31 for unsecured taxes, as well as pay all bills issued on the current roll by the installment due dates.

 There are no penalties due on the installment plan if your payments are made on time.
 However, if the County Assessor determines that the escape or under-assessment was due, in whole or in part, to the error, omission, or fault of the assessee, then interest at the rate of three-fourths of one percent per month (.0075), calculated from the date of the deadline for filing the written request to the date that payment is due, shall be added to the outstanding balance.

 If any installment or any current year taxes are not paid by the due dates, the installment payment plan defaults and the remaining balance will then be due and payable.
 The bills shall be subject to all applicable penalties and the installment payment plan cannot be restarted.
 Any of the following conditions will default (cancel) an active four-year payment plan:

-1. Succeeding installments not received by April 10 for secured taxes or August 31 for unsecured taxes each year.
+1. Succeeding installments not received by August 31 for unsecured taxes each year.

-2. Current year taxes not paid in full by April 10 for secured taxes or August 31 for unsecured taxes each year.
+2. Current year taxes not paid in full by August 31 for unsecured taxes each year.
 This includes any tax bills issued in the final year of your payment plan.

 If you have any questions regarding the basis for the assessment, please contact the Assessor's Office at 925-957-5280.